moonflea/minibookdown/03_wave-of-fortune.md

 Pendulums do not care about any particular individual.
-They only have the goal of receiving energy from their adherents.
+They only have the goal of receiving energy from their followers.
 But there are energetic structures that do not require your energy.
-One such structure is the **wave of fortune**, a set of cirumstances that are favorable to you personally.
+One such structure is the **wave of fortune**.
+The wave of fortune is made up of a set of cirumstances that are intended to be favorable to you personally.

-The wave of fortune is composed of a set of life lines that are personally auspicious for you.
+In other words, the wave of fortune is composed of a set of life lines that are personally auspicious for you.

 The **alternatives space** contains *everything*, including life lines where events of a similar nature are accumulated, and their nature can be a set of fortuitous circumstances that await you.